Vodafone leads FTSE on M&A talk, index closes flat

 GLAXO BIDS FOR HUMAN GENOME

-Oil and Gas stocks also weighed on the market, dropping 0.9 percent led by a 1.1 percent fall in Royal Dutch Shell.
+Oil and Gas stocks .FTNMX0530 also weighed on the market, dropping 0.9 percent led by a 1.1 percent fall in Royal Dutch Shell (RDSb.L).

-Shares in GlaxoSmithKline rose 1.3 percent as Britain's biggest drugmaker launched an unsolicited bid, worth around $2.6 billion for its long-time U.S. partner, Human Genome Sciences Inc.
+Shares in GlaxoSmithKline (GSK.L) rose 1.3 percent as Britain's biggest drugmaker launched an unsolicited bid, worth around $2.6 billion for its long-time U.S. partner, Human Genome Sciences Inc HGSI.O.

-The FTSE 100 and the FTSE 250 indexes ended virtually flat on the day.
+The FTSE 100 .FTSC and the FTSE 250 indexes .FTMC ended virtually flat on the day.